boiniwe/kaggle/Give me some credit/README.md

 Old competition from kaggle https://www.kaggle.com/competitions/GiveMeSomeCredit Goal is to predict default of a customer
+Quick description on my actions in the notebook

-1. First I cleaned some outlyers
+1. First I cleaned some outliers
 2. Then filled NA
 3. Added poly features
 4. Tried Stacking technique.
 That improoved quality a bit.